TheInvisibleFoe/typst-template/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on the typst web app.
-Perhaps a short code example on importing the package and a very simple teaser usage.
+These instructions will help you set up the template on the typst web app.

 ```typ
 #import "@preview/vienna-tech:0.1.0": *